-Given the trained DNN controller, we verify a safety property for the the setup whose (x, y)-plane projection is shown in Figure 5.
-Specifically, the quadrotor is started from an initial condition $(p_x^r(0), p_y^r(0)) \in [-0.05, -0.05] \times [-0.05, -0.05]$ (the other states are initialized at 0) and needs to stay within 0.32m from the planner in order to reach its goal without colliding into obstacles.
+Given the trained DNN controller, we verify the safety property shown in Figure 5.
+Specifically, the quadrotor is started from an initial condition $(p_X^r(0), p_y^r(0)) \in [-0.05, 0.05] \times [-0.05, 0.05]$ (the other states are initialized at 0) and needs to stay within 0.32m from the planner in order to reach its goal without colliding into obstacles.
 Similar to the MC case study, we split the initial condition into smaller subsets and verify the property for each subset.